ezrizhu/www/content/home.md

 # Hey, I'm a student interested in software **development**, computer **networking**, managing **infrastructure** at **scale**, **cybersecurity**, and **DevOps**.

-I am a sophomore at [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) pursuing a Bachelor of Science degree in Computer Science and a minor in Economics.
+My name is Ezri Zhu (they/any), and I am a sophomore at [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) pursuing a Bachelor of Science degree in Computer Science and a minor in Economics.
 I'm currently working with [Michael